Mobile-First Indexing: Optimising Your Site for UK Local Searches

 Advanced Mobile-First Indexing Tips for UK SEO

-- Use Google Lighthouse and PageSpeed Insights to audit mobile performance
+- Use Google Lighthouse and PageSpeed Insights to audit mobile performance.
+If your score is lower than your shoe size, it’s time for a tune-up.

-- Implement AMP for key landing pages if relevant
+- Implement AMP for key landing pages if relevant.
+AMP: because sometimes you need to go fast.

-- Use local keywords in headings and meta tags
+- Use local keywords in headings and meta tags.
+“Lancashire’s fastest plumber” beats “plumber who sometimes shows up.”

 Mobile-First Indexing Case Study: Preston Solicitors